HuyaneMatsu/hata/docs/ref/discord/DiscordGateway.md

 Keeps the gateway receiving message and processing it.
 If the gateway needs to be reconnected, reconnects itself.
-If connecting cannot succeed, because there i no internet returns `True`, else returns `False` if the gateway's [`.client`](#client) is disconnected.
+If connecting cannot succeed, because there is no internet returns `True`, else returns `False` if the gateway's [`.client`](#client) is disconnected.
 If `True` is returned the client stops all other gateways too and tries to reconnect, when the internet is back, the client will launch back the gateways.